 However – that would be an underestimation.
 One of the key differences is that – in the past when under investigation, firms could demonstrate to the regulator that all the right policies, training, frameworks and controls were in place.
 Boxes had been ticked, responsibilities for ensuring competence conduct and quality had been delivered.

 What wasn’t being demonstrated clearly was whether these measures were in fact delivering fair outcomes for consumers.
-Under Consumer Duty, outcomes will be the main focus and senior management and the board will be on the hook should firms fall short.
+Under Consumer Duty rules, outcomes will be the main focus and senior management and the board will be on the hook should firms fall short.

 Setting customer outcomes and identifying that customers are getting suitable advice and results – not just automatically renewing products without full assessment of their ongoing suitability for example – will become automatic requirements.